davidpWEB/davidpWEB/README.md

 ---

 Hey!
-I'm David — currently transitioning into the IT field with a background in **video editing, customer service, and banking**.
+I'm currently transitioning into the IT field with a background in **video editing, customer service, and banking**.

 Over the past year, I've been diving deep into hands-on labs, certifications, and real-world IT projects to build the skills needed for support and infrastructure roles.
 I’m passionate about problem-solving, helping people, and learning as I go.
 Right now, I’m focused on entry-level IT support opportunities where I can keep growing, contribute to a team, and make tech more approachable for others.

 ---